AlexWills37/JobAppChart/README.md

 **JobAppChart** (*name subject to change*) is an iOS tool to help users organize and stay up-to-date with their job applications.

-> *Disclosure: this app does not automatically track the status of your applications (yet).*
+> *Disclaimer: this app does not automatically track the status of your applications (yet).*

 ### Organize your applications